 We are asking for the perpetrators of this crime to be held accountable with prison time–just like Bill Cosby–for the evil and covert attacks on our family to cover up this truth in the country.
 More important, we ask for reparation for our family because of years of disruptions and adverse experiences to discredit our claim to The Cosby Show.

 Enough is enough.
 We want restorative justice.

 Dr. Ann-Marie Adams is an award-winning journalist and U.S. History Professor.
-She is also the founder of The Hartford Guardian.
-Previously, she was a journalist at The Hartford Courant, People Magazine, NBC 4 New York, the Washington Post and other regional publications and television newscasts.
+She is also the founder of The Hartford Guardian, the first nonprofit, hyper-local publication in Connecticut.
+Previously, she was a journalist at The Hartford Courant, People Magazine, NBC 4 New York, the Washington Post, other regional publications and television newscasts.